What is M-Lab?

 Where can I explore M-Lab data?

-You can explore M-Lab’s NDT speed test data in Google’s Public Data Explorer.
-All M-Lab data are searchable using BigQuery or can be downloaded in raw compressed file format.
+You can explore visualizations of M-Lab’s NDT speed test data.
+M-Lab data for NDT, Paris Traceroute, and Sidestream tests are searchable using BigQuery, and data for all tests can be downloaded in raw compressed file format.
 Please visit the tests page and click on the section on data for more information about how to access the data using BigQuery or other tools.

 Why are my M-Lab results different from other speed tests?